Skip to article frontmatterSkip to article content

 <Figure size 640x480 with 1 Axes>

-• Recall that random walks on this graph exhibited a non-uniform invariant distribution, where the probability of visiting a node was proportional to its degree.
+Recall that random walks on the co-authorship network exhibit a non-uniform invariant distribution, where the probability of visiting a node is proportional to its degree.
+We can exploit this property to probe global properties (the invariant distribution) of the network using local probes (random walks).

-• This is because we can interpret the adjacency matrix AA as a transition matrix for a Markov chain, which governs the dynamics of an ensemble of random walkers on the graph.
-The probability of transitioning from node ii to node jj in one step is given by the transition matrix Pij=Aij/kAikP_{ij} = A_{ij} / \sum_k A_{ik}, where the denominator is the out-degree of node ii.
-Notice that even if AA is symmetric, PP is not symmetric, because the transition probability depends on the out-degree of the node.
+We can interpret the adjacency matrix AA as a transition matrix for a Markov chain, which governs the dynamics of an ensemble of random walkers on the graph.
+The probability of a walker transitioning from node ii to node jj in one step is given by the transition matrix Tij=Aij/kAikT_{ij} = A_{ij} / \sum_k A_{ik}, where the denominator is the degree of node ii.
+Notice that even if AA is symmetric, TT is not symmetric, because the transition probability depends on the out-degree of the node.

 Spectral graph analysis